Skip to main content

 • Digital Media Design: Studying advanced digital imaging or digital graphic design for the web can prepare you for a career focused on social media and other media for the web.

 Once you have earned your bachelor’s degree in graphic design or a related field, you may be hired as an entry-level designer, or you may wish to work as a freelance designer.
 Over the course of your career, you may be promoted to an art director or creative director.
-If teaching at the college or university level interests you, “you will need to pursue a master of fine arts degree, known as an MFA, or a masters of graphic design degree,” said Maldonado.
+If teaching at the college or university level interests you, you'll likely need to earn a master's degree, such as a master of fine arts (MFA) or a master's in graphic design degree, Maldonado said.

 Regardless of which major you choose, be sure to look for coursework in “color, typography, image processing, composition and communication theory,” said Maldonado.
 This foundational coursework will then allow you to “demonstrate conceptual knowledge through multiple studio art classes.”
 That demonstrated knowledge is often in the form of a portfolio that you can use when interviewing for jobs.